Welcome

 3. 3.Estimate first.
 If choices are 12, 120, 1200, 12000 and you expect ~100, you've narrowed to 120 already.

-4. 4.Use the on-screen calculator for arithmetic - but set up the equation by hand first.
+4. 4.Use the on-screen calculator for arithmetic, but set up the equation by hand first.
+(TABE Computation has no calculator, so practice mental math too.)

 5. 5.Plug in the answer choices when you're stuck.
 Often faster than solving from scratch.